How Do You Treat Social Anxiety? Learn 5 Ways to Tackle It Without Medication

 3. I Deliberately Put Myself in Situations that Required Chit-Chat.

 Like many others who struggle with social anxiety, I loathed chit-chat.
 Talking with the checker at the market, speaking with moms before the PTA meetings, doing the polite yakety-yak that's expected in society was always a chore for me.
 But, if I didn't engage, I came off as cold, indifferent, and weird.

-During cognitive-behavior therapy, my counselor encouraged me to embrace situations that required chit-chat rather than avoiding them as I had most of my life.
+During cognitive-behavioral therapy, my counselor encouraged me to embrace situations that required chit-chat rather than avoiding them as I had most of my life.
 I started going to a checker at the market, not the self-check.
 I got full-service at the gas station instead of pumping my own.
 I arrived early to meetings for the sole purpose of talking to others.
 I read Dale Carnegie's How to Win Friends and Influence People and put in practice what I learned.

 Since those of us who suffer from social anxiety don't like the focus on us, it was fairly easy for me to do what Carnegie recommends: encouraging others to talk about themselves and becoming genuinely interested in other people.
 In the beginning, it was hard for me to concentrate on what the other person was saying because I was too anxious that I was getting judged.
 With a lot of time, practice, and self-awareness, however, I became more comfortable and started to enjoy it more.

 4. I Started to Accept Myself and Take Better Care of Myself.

 When I was little, my mother always admired the extroverts – the girls who sang solos in the choir, bounced around the gym floor as cheer-girls, and conversed effortlessly with everyone and anyone.
 She coveted a daughter who was the exact opposite of me and never hesitated to let it be known.
 Needless to say, this did nothing to bolster my self-esteem or lessen my social anxiety.